v-morris/100-days-of-code/log.md

 * Variable environments
 * Scope Chain - each execution context has a connection to its parent

 I also began another algorithm from Cracking the Coding Interview.
-I'm learning about create a Map to check for permutations of a string.
+I'm learning about creating a Map to check for permutations of a string.
 Have not solved it yet and need to look into comparing Maps.
 I did solve it one way, which involved sorting the string and comparing, but it is not the most optimized way.

 **Thoughts:** Some of the topics covered today were review because I do know a lot of this stuff, and I use a lot of these concepts.
 I think I just forget what a lot of it is actually called!
 I didn't get to spend a lot of time on the algorithm today but I started learning about how to use Maps, which seems comparible to something I'd see in Java.
 So I'll be exploring this more tomorrow.